mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 - make sure that requests are forwarded only to the available backends (Reliability)
 - manage the state safely while the backends die and come back online (Periodic health checks)

-In practice, every non-trivial application should have:
-- `domain` - data models which describe the domain
-- `services` - bundle of logic which uses `domain` and other `services` to achieve something

-Let's start with Domain Modeling.

 ## 2. Project Structure

 We will use Scala 3.3.0, SBT 1.9.4 and several monumental libraries to complete our project.